In the first of a series of blog posts around IT security, Gavin Brown, Head of our IT Services division, looks at the history of Ransomware.

 Why don’t we hear more about cyber-attacks?

 We only hear about national and global hits, such as the Wanna variant, as SMEs typically prefer to keep attacks quiet and so the public don’t learn the true threat that Ransomware poses.
-As an IT Services and Support business, we hear of a constant stream of organisations coming under attack because of insufficient protection.
-The current outbreak of Wanna Ransomware on highly sophisticated global networks once again underlines the need to keep updated.
+As an IT comapny, we hear of a constant stream of organisations coming under attack because of insufficient protection.
+The current outbreak of Wanna Ransomware on highly sophisticated global networks once again underlines the need to keep your defence updated.

 Ransomware is blackmail.
-To prevent blackmail you have to stop the treasure being captured in the first place.
+To avoid blackmail you have to prevent the treasure being captured in the first place.

 Sophos product ‘Intercept X’ is emerging as a revolution in the fight against Ransomware.
 It boasts the ability to identify attacks earlier than ever before, stop them in their tracks and even reverse encryption that has begun.